 Then entering the 80's, they continue the nice Rhodes sound, but add a very realistic sounding synth string, you can hear on the hit "Don't Say Goodnight".
 (I thought it was real for years).
 Engineer: Tom Edmonde.
 Then, a few albums later, real orchestras are back for the first time since their Motown stint in the 60's!

 During Stevie and Isleys' TONTO era, Earth, Wind & Fire managed to create a similar production technique in the albums Head to the Sky and Open Our Eyes.
-In both albums, orchestras were dropped, and you had similar harmonic mixtures of Rhodes, acoustic piano, and some Clavinet.
+In both albums, orchestras were absent, and you had similar harmonic mixtures of Rhodes, acoustic piano, and some Clavinet.
 (Even the electric guitars often took a back seat to this mix!)
 The latter album adds Moogs, not sounding quite like TONTO, but having to some extent a similar effect on the title track.
-Afterwards, the band goes back to a more conventional sound, with the orchestras, more emphasis on electric guitars & bass, etc. but I associate that sound with them more than with Stevie, anyway.
+Afterwards, the band goes back to a more conventional sound, with the orchestras, more emphasis on electric guitars & bass, etc., but I associate that sound with them more than with Stevie, anyway.
 They had managed to take the "conventional" techniques and produce a unique funky style of their own with it!
 They have truly come back to their old sound on recent albums (as fans had been asking for since the electronic 80's), though they, like Stevie, no longer get the airplay.
+"Modern" songs that remind me of the old TONTO style are 1996-7's "Cruisin" (with the deep rodes harmonies), and 2005's "Liberated" (an instrumental with TONTO-like chordal progressions).

 The TONTO sound (especially for Stevie):